Lambster's River Reports

 Chestatee River & Noontoolua Farms Trophy Trout.
 Catch&Release

 The Chestatee and Noontootlua Farms Waters are clear Using 3x or 4x leaders is a must on these trophy creeks.
 BH Rubber legged stone flies Prince Nymphs, BH Olive wooly buggers will hook you up a fish.
 Tigh Lines!
-Stream is clear ...... and fishing good!
+Stream is clear! ......
+Lets go fishing!

-For all your Custom Bass flie needs see ( The Fly Stop )
+For all your Custom Bass flies needs see ( The Fly Stop )

 If your using a 6,7 or 8 wt. fly rod use large white Zonkers, deSilver or Diggers Golden Boy size 6,8 with a sink line will produce you some nice fish.
-Top water action with Buggle bugs are catching Large Spotted Bass!
+Top water action with white & blue Buggle bugs are catching Large Spotted Bass!
 Throwing Buzz baits early in the day then switch to soft baits in the later parts of the day, crank baits are catching Spotted Bass but also try zoom Swimmin fluke jr. ( white ice) and Culprit Motor oil shad worm 7 1/2 - The Bass are slamming these soft baits!
 Hybrids are being caught near the mouths of the creeks feeding the main body!

 Natural Brown Hot Tiger XL Lure from Bass Pro is also a Dang good crank baits for Spotted Bass as well as the Black/white shallow runner shad.
 Work the timbers hard and you should pull out some nice fish!
 Stripers seem to be hiding in the deep water just off the tail outs!

 River is slightly stained at this time!